 So how does the Plum Guide perform for actually, well skiing?
 As far as I can tell in the field, just fine, but of course I had to devise some indoor tests in an attempt to quantify their performance.
 For the rigidity of the boot-ski coupling, I swung the lever arm of my ski binding torque tester out to the side and added a 12.7-pound weight, then measured the angle of the boot deflection.
 Similar to Lou’s deflection test, this fails to account for the downward vector of a skier on top of the bindings, and probably also had more ski movement than with Lou’s setup.
 Nevertheless, the measured angles for various Dynafit models vs. the Guide were almost identical.
 (The Plum race binding showed about another degree of deflection.)
 One difference I did note was that with the Dynafit models the heel unit was clearly deflecting to some extent, whereas with the Guide the heel unit was impressively unaffected, yet the boot then just moved more relative to the binding (given the tolerances of any “Tech” heel pins within the standard boot interface).

 Okay, now perhaps the most important for last: Dynafit and its “Tech” competitors in touring bindings (i.e., with adjustable release values) attempt to use one-size-fits-all toe springs, which face a difficult task of retaining you when the heel pins are engaged yet releasing you once the heel pins are disengaged (whether because of a lateral or forward release at the heel).
-The new La Sportiva / ATK RT does have adjustable toe tension, but this appears to affect only the tour mode (i.e., when the toe lever is pulled up).
 The Merelli R8 Evolution race binding achieves adjustable tension via adding or subtracting washers, similar to an experiment that Lou conducted.
-G3 claims to use stiffer springs, and Dynafit quietly did the same to the 110mm-brake version of the FT12 this season.
+G3 also claims to have stronger toe retention, due both to stiffer springs as well as slightly different geometry of the toe wings.

 So how does the Plum Guide compare in toe spring pressure?
 Well, first off, I suspect that retention characteristics are a function of not only spring pressure but also exact geometry of the toe wings along with the pincer span.
 For the latter, when closed (without a ski boot) the Guide is about half a millimeter wider as compared to current Dynafit models, although this could be my own measurement variance or just manufacturing variations.
 For measuring toe spring pressure, I don’t have an accurate measurement method yet, although the Guide springs seem packed together more closely as compared to a Dynafit, which has some small spacing between each coil.
 For the 2011-12 season, Dynafit debuts the “Power Towers” on its Radical bindings, which are claimed to help eliminate pre-release while also enhancing ease of entry.
 Innovative for sure, but efficacy is of course still entirely unknown.
 (That does bring up my one little quibble with the Guide: when the heel unit is rotated 90 degrees clockwise, and I put my boot heel flush up against the heel unit housing, I feel like the boot toe interface is about 1mm back from the ideal position for clicking into the binding toe pincers.
 But the alignment still enhances entry, although with the TLT5 quick step-in interface, pretty much any approach works well.)